-First and foremost, say goodbye to your menstrual period for the next nine months; you will not have another one until after the baby is born.
-But if you think you’re getting off easy, think again.
-During the second week, estrogen levels and body temperature are rising.
-The uterus is increasing its production of endometrium, which provides a healthy environment for the baby to implant.
+First and foremost, say goodbye to your menstrual period for the next nine months; you will not have another one until after the baby is born (but if you think you’re getting off easy, think again).
+Also, the uterus is increasing its production of endometrium, which provides a healthy environment for the baby to implant.

 Pregnancy Week 2 Tips